twhiston/tg/README.md

 mv tg.phar /usr/local/bin/tg
 ```

+**Tg requires the ability to write to your computer** you may need to set `phar.readonly = Off` in your local php.ini

 ## Why tg?

 Why not? in truth because t and g are well placed to type on lots of keyboard layouts,